m1ckyb/Librarrarian/unreleased.md

 All upcoming features and bug fixes will be documented here until they are part of an official release.

 ### Added
+- **Elapsed Time for Scans**: The UI now displays an elapsed time counter next to the progress bar during Sonarr scans.
+- **24-Hour Time Format**: Added a UI option in the "Options" tab to display the "Updated" clock in a 24-hour format.
 - **Cancellable Scans**: Sonarr scans can now be cancelled via a "Cancel" button that appears in the UI while a scan is in progress.
 - **Integration Toggles**: Added master "Enable" toggles for the Sonarr, Radarr, and Lidarr integrations, allowing users to completely disable services that are not in use.
 - **Sonarr Quality Mismatch Scanner**: Added a new scanner and "quality_mismatch" job type.
 This scan compares a series' quality profile in Sonarr with the quality of its actual episode files.
 If an episode's quality is below the profile's cutoff, a job is created for the user to investigate a potential upgrade.